mkoseoglu091/movie-app/README.md

 7. php artisan route:list to see all routes

 #### To Do
-1. user_id in routes are no longer needed, carefully remove them
-2. Change all links to route() for cleaner code
+1. Change all links to route() for cleaner code